linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume I/Bond Valuation/Black-Scholes Option Pricing Model.md

 For gamma, it is clear that the impact of a change in the price of the underlying is the highest if the option is at the money.
 If the option is far out or far in the money, we have  $C \approx 0$  or  $C \approx S$  and, therefore, the second derivative with respect to  $S$  will vanish.

 Below we will give a brief overview of the remaining sensitivity measures called theta, vega, and rho.
-Figure 4 visualizes the effect of the cur rent stock price on the Greeks gamma, theta, rho, and vega.
+Figure 4 visualizes the effect of the current stock price on the Greeks gamma, theta, rho, and vega.

 # The Call Option Price and Time to Expiration: Theta